How to bring green into the classroom

 School teachers, listen up!
 This is a call for help.
 You are one of the first lines of defense in the environmental movement.
 In a few short years, the upcoming generation will decide the fate of this planet.
 And when it comes to how to teach children science, math, and geography, you're the best at it.
 The interdisciplinary skills they learn today will be the planet-saving skills they enlist tomorrow.
 Now, we know that's a lot to bear on your shoulders, so we've put together a guide that will help you in the classroom--and outside it, too.

 Your mission, if you choose to accept it, is to help children develop a connection to the environment, through both learning and experience.
-We know that most of you went back-to-school in September, but we have it on good intelligence that some teachers may have spent their summers traveling and golfing, rather than working out lesson plans.
-We certainly don't take issue with that, and with the Go Green Initiative's annual Earth Summit--a national conference focused on going green in the classroom--taking place in Syracuse later this month, it's a perfect time to start planning some eco-activities for your students.
-Enter our handy cheat sheet to going green for school teachers.
+We know that most of you go back-to-school in September, and we have it on good intelligence that some teachers are spending their summers traveling and golfing, rather than working out lesson plans.
+We certainly don't take issue with that, and we have a handy cheat sheet to going green for school teachers.

 Top Green School Teacher Tips

 Instilling a sense of connectedness to nature and the environment--be it a forest, field, or urban landscape--is essential to helping fledgling TreeHuggers care about the world around them.
 To teach your students about global issues such as climate change and endangered species, look to local issues such as recycling, storm-water runoff, or air pollution.
 Making it personal and connecting it to your community makes it real.